 - Cluster Sampling

-In this sampling technique samples are selected by personal judgment due to this personal judgment in the selection of sample bias may include which makes the result unrepresentative.
+In this sampling technique, samples are selected by personal judgment; due to this personal judgment in the selection of the sample, bias may be introduced, which makes the result unrepresentative.
 This sampling technique may also be called non-random sampling.
 The disadvantage of non-probability is that the reliability of the estimates cannot be determined.

 The Non-Probability Samplings are: